The Form block lets you add a form to your post or page.

 Customizing Your Form

-The Form block is a special kind of block that contains other blocks.
-Each form field is itself a block within the main Form block.
-These internal form field blocks can be customized and rearranged within the Form block.
+Each Form block is a special kind of block that contains other nested blocks.
+Each form field is its own block within the main Form block.
+These internal form field blocks can be customized and rearranged within the primary Form block.

 The form fields you can choose from are Name, Email, Website, Multi-line text, Text, Date Picker, Telephone, Checkbox, Checkbox group, Radio, and Select.

-Note that these blocks can only be added within a Form block.
+Note that these sub-blocks can only be added within a Form block.

 Within each field block, you can edit the field label(s) and choose whether the field is required or not.

-To rearrange the blocks within your Form block, hover over the block you want to move, then use the up/down arrows to move it up/down one position, or drag it to the desired location using the dragger between the two arrows.
+To rearrange the blocks, hover over the block you want to move, then use the up/down arrows to move it up/down one position, or drag it to the desired location using the dragger between the two arrows.

 You can also add other non-form blocks within your Form block, if you need to include some text or an image for example.

 To customize the Submit button, you can replace the text directly in the button with what you’d like to use instead.